svn2github/freedos-32/fd32/modules/keyb/README.txt

 bios_da.keyb_buftail = 2

 TODO
+* Support key-(combination)-command, rename the hook.c to cmd.c
-* only handle the raw queue in the keyboard driver?
+* Only handle the raw queue in the keyboard driver?